itsy, bitsy, editsy

 Editor-friendly

-Markdown is WYSIWYG, images get a picker, dates get a calendar.
-No syntax required.
+Markdown is WYSIWYG, images get a picker and uploads, dates get a calendar.

 Add one route and yoursite.com/editsy becomes a login page.
 Editors sign in with a password or an emailed link, see changes live before saving, and publish.
 Behind the scenes that's a git commit, and your host redeploys like it would for any push.